i3bdul3ziz/HW_W02_D03_DOM/README.md

 ### Create a JavaScript file, and link it up

+*it's going to be all about your js file*

 #### Using JavaScript:

   - Change the font-family of the page to `"Arial, sans-serif"`